 - Amazon generally offers high conversion rates.
 Amazon is a known quantity with brand loyalty, so buyers who get referred to Amazon are more likely to make a purchase.

 - Amazon has a universal cookie.
 You get credit for any purchases a referral makes on Amazon within 24 hours, including multiple items and even products you didn’t specifically recommend.

-Purely in terms of commission structure, it’s no contest: ClickBank vendors offer high enough commissions that you can turn a profit while promoting them with PPC campaigns, while Amazon has low commissions that generally require you to build a content site to make the numbers work.
+Purely in terms of commission structure, it’s no contest: ClickBank vendors offer high enough commissions that you can turn a profit while promoting them with PPC campaigns, while Amazon has low commissions that generally require you to build an affiliate website to make the numbers work.

 I touched on this already, but as a general rule, you can expect higher conversions on Amazon.
 This is because of a simple truth: most people know Amazon and already have an account there.
 At the same time, a lot of people won’t recognize the vendor whose pitch page you just sent them to.